Seven structural moats — and the first two are the wedge nobody else has.

 Incumbent reality

 Policy as a PDF.
-Agents bolted on with hopeful guardrails.
-RBAC that doesn't understand purpose.
+Agent governance bolted on with runtime guardrails the agent can argue around.
+RBAC that doesn't understand purpose, time, or consent.

 Eisberg

 Policy as code that AI agents read, enforce, and explain.
 Every classification, mask, and action governed by risk-graded approval gates with tamper-evident audit trails.
-The first data platform built so agents can be trusted with real authority.
+Agent Birth Certificates bind identity, scope, ceiling, and expiry at creation — not after the first incident.

 Why it compounds

-Trustworthy agent governance is a prerequisite for the agent era.
+Trustworthy agent governance is a prerequisite for regulated-industry adoption of agents.
 Every approval gate, every kill switch, every audit pattern we ship raises the bar for what enterprise buyers will accept from anyone else.

 Autonomous operations